Julius170/Tweeter-API2-Bots/README.md

 # Tweeter-API2-Bots
-Just a couple of average twitter bots you'd probably like... 🥂
+Just a couple of simple twitter bots you'd probably like... 🥂